 Knowing how to determine wall reduction is important; however it is equally important to know the characteristics of the popular tubing materials.
 A simple rule of thumb is the harder the material, the less wall reduction required to obtain a tube joint.

 The following are guidelines that have been used in the industry throughout the years.
 These are in no way recommendations for all heat transfer equipment but are offered as general suggestions.
 Always consult the manufacturer of the heat transfer vessel for specific information before undertaking any maintenance procedures.

-When expanding tubes, to increase tool life and expansion quality, it is important to lubricate each tube end and make certain that the inside of the tubes and the tube expanders are kept clean.
+In general, you want to roll to the lowest wall reduction possible where a tight tube to tube sheet joint can be achieved.
+Additionally, to increase tool life and expansion quality, it is important to lubricate each tube end and make certain that the inside of the tubes and the tube expanders are kept clean.

-Steel, Carbon Steel, & Admiralty Brass 7-8%
+Brass, Carbon Steel, & Copper

 Admiralty Brass is widely used in condensers.
 This material should be well lubricated.
 The tube wall is reduced by approximately 4% to 6% for optimum tube joints.
 Rolling to a higher wall reduction may cause leaking, splits or flaked tubes.

 Carbon Steel is used in almost every type of pressure vessel built today.
 Tube wall reduction should be approximately 4% to 6%.
 Heavy lubrication is a must.
 If the tube is cracking or tooling shows excessive wear, tube hardness should be checked.
 Carbon Steel tubes should be 90 to 120 Brinnel hardness for rolling.
 It is possible to roll tubes up to 150 Brinnel; however, flaking and cracking is more likely to occur as the tube hardness increases.